 Google doesn't say it is a bad thing for us to write articles for other websites.
 Now, if you write for a website and throw a bunch of your links in there, then yeah, you are quickly getting into the gray/black hat SEO area.
 But writing a guest blog post and having a link to the website you are associated with at the bottom of the article in your bio, no. That is still fairly white (ok, maybe beige).

-I have come across some larger companies that flat out say "we don't link build!"
-I think that is pretty cool, and generally, if you create great content, are well known, have very good on-page SEO, then the links and rankings will come naturally.
+I have come across some larger companies that flat out say, "we don't link build!"
+I think that is pretty cool, and generally, if you create great content, are well known, have excellent on-page SEO, then the links and rankings will come naturally.

-When I first heard this, I started to wonder, is link building falling into the black hat SEO zone?
+When I first heard this, I started to wonder, is link building falling into the black hat SEO or white hat SEO zone?

 What about buying links?
 Yeah, if you buy mass links, yes.
 But what if you are a sponsor for a non-profit and you get a link on their site?
 Is that technically a bought link?
 I suppose so.
-On the other hand, it is natural for a non-profit to want to link to the website of a kind donor!
+On the other hand, it is natural for a non-profit to want to link to a kind donor's website!